orgua/shepherd_v2_planning/99_open_tasks.rst

 - turning cape on when on BB-USB-Power crashes the system -> tbd
 - Milestones
     - 20.02 -> hardware ready and verified -> ready to order
+        - goal: hit 10 - 15 units, eventually without some ICs of the harvester
     - 28.02 -> debian update with newer kernel tested
     - march -> roll out BB-Nodes in our offices, test workflow, timesync, server-connection, parallel store on storage-server -

+Acute

+- hrv - jumping to vmax from near zero pulls voltage high
+- hrv - inheritance is faulty (at least for step_size
+- hrv . po is just stopping stepping from time to time

 Ansible